 As I have mentioned, E clips are easy to install by hand but quite difficult to take off without a tool.
 Thankfully, there is a variety of tools you can use to remove them.
 They include a small slotted screwdriver, needle nose pliers, e-clip removal tool, and e-clip pliers.

 In this article, we look at e-clip pliers.
 These pliers are not popular but are highly effective in removing and installing e-clip retaining rings, even in hard-to-reach areas.
-My favorite is the Engineer PZ-01 e-ring pliers from Japan.
+My favorite are the Engineer PZ-01/02 e-ring pliers from Japan.

 Engineer PZ-01 E-ring Pliers